hlavacs/ViennaGameJobSystem/README.md

 ## Coroutines
 The second type of task to be scheduled are coroutines.
 Coroutines can suspend their function body (and return to the caller), and later on resume them where they had left.
 Any function that uses the keywords co_await, co_yield, or co_return is a coroutine (see e.g. https://lewissbaker.github.io/).
-In this case, in order to be compatible with the job system, coroutines must be of type Coro<T>, where T is any type to be computed.
+In this case, in order to be compatible with the job system, coroutines must be of type Coro\<T\>, where T is any type to be computed.
 T must be copyable, refernces can be wrapped e.g. into std::ref.

 Note: At the moment, T cannot be void, and the coroutine must return a result.

-An instance of Coro<T> acts like a future, in that it allows to create the coro, schedule it, and later on retrieve the promised value by calling get().
-Since the result may not be ready when get() is called, get() actually returns a std::optional<T>&, and you can check whether the result is already there.
+An instance of Coro\<T\> acts like a future, in that it allows to create the coro, schedule it, and later on retrieve the promised value by calling get().
+Since the result may not be ready when get() is called, get() actually returns a std::optional\<T\>&, and you can check whether the result is already there.

 Note: do not keep this reference, since its source can go out of scope in the future.

-Additionally to this future, also a promise of type Coro_promise<T> is allocated from the heap.
+Additionally to this future, also a promise of type Coro_promise\<T\> is allocated from the heap.
 The promise stores the coro's state and suspend points.
 Since this allocation is more expensive than getting memory from the stack, it is possible to pass in a pointer to a std::pmr::memory_resource to be used for allocation.
-A Coro_promise that reaches its end point automatically destroys.
-The Coro<T> still can access the return value because this value is kept in a std::shared_ptr<std::optional<T>>, not in the Coro_promise<T> itself.
+A Coro_promise\<T\> that reaches its end point automatically destroys.
+The Coro\<T\> still can access the return value because this value is kept in a std::shared_ptr<std::optional<T>>, not in the Coro_promise\<T\> itself.

     class CoroClass {	//a dummy C++ class that has a coro as one of its member functions int number = 1;	//store a number